Oikos

-I'm a practising marine ecologist, geographer, and educator with a passion for natural science and conservation.
-Prior to my academic pursuits, I gained experience in the IT and medical industries for four years.
-In 2022, I completed my M.Phil. in Marine Science at Universiti Malaya in Kuala Lumpur, under the guidance of Dr. Jillian Ooi Lean Sim, Dr. Louisa Ponnampalam and Dr. Rizman bin Idid.
+I'm a practising marine ecologist and educator with a passion for natural science and conservation.
+Prior to my academic pursuits, I gained 4 years of experience in the IT and medical industries.
+In 2021, I completed my M.Phil. in Marine Science at Universiti Malaya in Kuala Lumpur, under the guidance of Dr Jillian Ooi Lean Sim, Dr Louisa Ponnampalam and Dr Rizman bin Idid.
 My research focused on the feeding ecology of dugongs, using spatial and ecological approaches to map their seagrass habitats and main feeding areas (they don't feed in a random way...), and determine their feeding preferences (...and yes, they are picky eaters!).

-Before beginning my PhD, I spent two years as a research assistant in Prof. Allen Chaolun Chen's laboratory at Academia Sinica, Taiwan.
-During that time, I conducted fieldwork for long-term coral reef monitoring programs around Taiwan, from the most northern sites (Pinnacle, Craig and Agincourt Islands) to the most southern sites (Taiping Island/ Itu Aba, Spratlys).
-Additionally, I coordinated government and institutional-funded projects focused on the life history traits and responses of corals to climate change.
+Before beginning my PhD, I spent 2 years as a research assistant in Prof. Allen Chaolun Chen's laboratory at Academia Sinica in Taiwan.
+During that time, I conducted fieldwork for long-term coral reef monitoring programs around Taiwan, from the most northern sites (Pinnacle, Craig, and Agincourt Islands) to the most southern sites (Taiping Island/Itu Aba, Spratlys).
+Additionally, I coordinated government- and institutionally funded projects focused on the life-history traits and responses of corals to climate change.

-I'm now doing my PhD at The University of Queensland, Australia, looking at how seagrass connectivity play a role in shaping the distribution and habitat use of megaherbivores.
-To answer this question, I need to use a range of approaches, including biophysical modelling and eDNA analysis, and collaborate with regional experts to improve our understanding of migratory connectivity of megaherbivores.
-It's a steep learning curve, but I found myself enjoying working with large and diverse groups of people who share a common goal of solving real-world problems.
-Ultimately, I hope to apply this knowledge to develop an optimised protected area design to enhance the conservation planning for seagrasses and megaherbivores in the region.
+I'm now doing my PhD at The University of Queensland, Australia, in A.P.
+Daniel Dunn's Applied Marine Biogeography Lab.
+Continuing my interest in seagrass ecosystems, I'm exploring how we can aggregate different information to better understand and conserve megaherbivores, specifically dugongs and green turtles.
+To answer this question, I use a range of approaches, including running meta-analyses of existing movement studies and applying integrated drone and eDNA techniques to examine the migratory connectivity and spatial habitat use of megaherbivores.
+It's a steep learning curve, but I've found myself enjoying working with large, diverse groups of people who share a common goal: solving real-world problems.
+Ultimately, I hope to apply this knowledge to develop an optimised protected-area design to enhance conservation planning for seagrasses and megaherbivores in the region.

 “There is something infinitely healing in the repeated refrains of nature